logicguy1/The-Cookbook/Chokolade bread/README.md

 ## Conclusion
 You have lots of small well tasting cakes congrats

-## Descussion
+## Discussion
 You can add more or less cocoa powder according to your taste, you can add pretty much anything as topping or just nothing.
+You can also use 150 grams almond flour instead of flour.